Unidata/netcdf-c/docs/auth.md

 \brief It is possible to support a number of authorization schemes in the netCDF-C library.

-Authorization in the netCDF-C library is delegated to the oc2 code, which in turn delegates it to the libcurl library.
+With one exception, authorization in the netCDF-C library is delegated to the oc2 code, which in turn delegates it to the libcurl library.
+The exception is that the location of the rc file can be specified by setting the environment variable *NCRCFILE*.
+Note that the value of this environment variable should be the absolute path of the rc file, not the path to its containing directory.

-Following is the authorization documentation.
+Following is the authorization documentation as taken from the oc library.

 <!- Copyright 2014, UCAR/Unidata and OPeNDAP, Inc. -->
 <!- See the COPYRIGHT file for more information. -->